xzuyn/musubi-tuner/README.md

 GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- September 13, 2025
+    - A bug in masking during FLF2V inference in `wan_generate_video.py` has been fixed.
+Thanks to LittleNyima for [PR #548](https://github.com/kohya-ss/musubi-tuner/pull/548).
+    - The loading speed of `.safetensors` files has been improved.
+See [PR #556](https://github.com/kohya-ss/musubi-tuner/pull/556).
+        - Model loading can be up to 1.5 times faster.

 - September 8, 2025
     - Code analysis with ruff has been introduced, and [contribution guidelines](./CONTRIBUTING.md) have been added.
         - Thanks to arledesma for [Issue #524](https://github.com/kohya-ss/musubi-tuner/issues/524) and [PR #538](https://github.com/kohya-ss/musubi-tuner/pull/538).